TOMATOBABYCOMPANY.COM

 An heirloom considered by many to be the best variety to use when cooking fish and shellfish.
 Plants grow 18” to 24” with decorative green and purple foliage splashed with white variegation.
 High yields of very hot, pointed fruits, about 1 1/2” long.
 The colors range from white fruit with green stripes to orange with brown stripes.
 You can also get some brilliant reds and some deep purples too.
 We like these as they are a nice size for a hot pepper.
 They were great for seasoning in the kitchen in just the right portion.
 90 days

-Habanera - Chocolate - (available after April 11)
+Habanera - Chocolate

 I had some requests for habanera, so I thought we’d grow a unique color.
-Seed company promises very high yields of crunchy, 2 ½” fruits with velvety brown inside and out.
+Seed company promises very high yields of crunchy, 2-1/2” fruits with velvety brown inside and out.
 Of course, this one is extremely hot, but is supposed to be flavorful as well.
 I believe these are large compared to a typical habanera pepper.
-Seed company states I will get the right “kick” in stir-fry, salsas, and sauces…..Ha!
+Seed company states I will get the right ‘kick’ in stir-fry, salsas, and sauces...Ha!
 I can’t even take my coffee hot!
 85 days

-ORNAMENTAL - Bolivian Purple Rainbow
+ORNAMENTAL - Bolivian Purple Rainbow (** SEED CHARGE + 0.50)

 One inch long cone-shaped peppers are very hot if eaten.
 Plants show varying colors of peppers all at the same time.
 Fruit starts purple, turning yellow, orange, then finally red.
 Most people growing this plant, grow it for its ornamental qualities.
 It is still even more unique in that it has 2-3’ tall dark purple foliage.
 People just like them